Barging in Holland

 Sunday, Day 1 - Schiedam (Rotterdam)

 You are met by your chauffeur at either your hotel or the airport and transferred to Aurora, moored in the quaint and fascinating town of Schiedam, on the outskirts of Rotterdam.
-This little town has some amazing sights, including six of the world's largest working traditional windmills, a glass museum, a chocolate art factory, its historic boat harbor, plus Schiedam is also famous for its Jenever (Dutch gin) distilleries; the most famous being the Nolet distillery (we are moored right under their mill).
-Take time for a leisurely walk around the old town and visit the gin museum and tasting room, or perhaps the Euromast observation tower for panoramic views of Rotterdam.
+This little town has some amazing sights, including six of the world's largest working traditional windmills, a glass museum, a chocolate art factory, and its historic boat harbor.
+Schiedam is also famous for its Jenever (Dutch gin) distilleries; the most famous being the Nolet distillery (we are moored right under their mill).
+Take time for a leisurely walk around the old town and visit the gin museum and tasting room.
+Or alternatively, visit the Euromast observation tower for panoramic views and the most iconic sights of Rotterdam.

-Monday, Day 2 - Rotterdam / Delft / Leiden
+Monday, Day 2 - Schiedam via Rotterdam to Delft

 While enjoying your first gourmet breakfast, Aurora begins your cruise.
 While admiring the skyline of Rotterdam, we take a turn right under Euromast – the highest viewpoint of Holland.
 Aurora passes through the “Parksluis” lock and arrives on the quiet, small river Schie, leading us to the 16th-century town of Delft with its world famous Delft Blue.